AmilaWeerasinghe/JavaScript/README.md

 4.Seperation of Concerns
 5.Node Contains JavaScriptEngine so it is same like a browser that executes JS files .
-6.Variables used let keyword instead of var ,which came after ES6
+6.Variables used let keyword instead of var ,which came after ES6 7.Constants const(Because variable values can be changed at anytime) 8.Primitive types
+9.Dynamic Language(Auto assing of type to varaibles according to our input)